Today women undergoing hysterectomy can benefit from better surgical techniques and advanced technology that improve recovery and reduce risk.

-At Virginia Mason Memorial laparoscopic procedures may be performed with a robotic operating system.
-Virginia Mason Memorial gynecologic surgeons are skilled in performing hysterectomies using the da Vinci™ Surgical System.
+At Yakima Valley Memorial laparoscopic procedures may be performed with a robotic operating system.
+Yakima Valley Memorial gynecologic surgeons are skilled in performing hysterectomies using the da Vinci™ Surgical System.
 Da Vinci enables the surgeon to operate while controlling tools that bend and rotate with the dexterity of the human hand, all through incisions just a few millimeters long.
 A 3-D, high-definition view of the operative site guides the surgery, making even some complex procedures eligible for this less-invasive approach.

 Potential benefits of robotic-assisted laparoscopic hysterectomy can include

 - Fewer complications and less risk of infection

 - A shorter hospital stay — usually overnight

 - A faster return to normal daily activities

 What happens during a robotic-assisted laparoscopic hysterectomy?

 The surgery is performed under general anesthesia with a specially trained medical team.
 The surgeon is positioned at a console, controlling the movement of the robotic instruments.
 Typically the operation is completed through three to five small abdominal incisions.